When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Conclusion

 \section{Conclusion}

 In this work, we have developed classical simulation algorithms to estimate expectation values of observables at the output of noisy bosonic computations, for both uniform and gate-dependent noise models.
-We uncover a rich interplay between noise and computational resources, identifying regimes where circuits of different depths can be simulated efficiently on classical hardware.
+We have uncovered a rich interplay between noise and quantum computational resources, identifying regimes where circuits of various depths can be simulated efficiently by classical means.

-Our results help pinpoint the boundary for bosonic quantum computational advantage under noise, where quantum error correction becomes mandatory to maintain an edge over classical computers.
+Our results help pinpoint the boundary for bosonic quantum computational advantage under noise, where quantum error correction becomes mandatory to maintain an edge over classical computers, and opens several research directions.
 Whether the same interplay of resources also determines efficient classical simulation beyond expectation values (e.g., sampling) represents an interesting research direction.
 Another promising direction is to investigate the classical simulability of bosonic circuits with different non-Gaussian gates, such as the Kerr gate, or with different noise models such as phase noise or partial distinguishability, and understand the interplay of resources leading to computational phase transitions.

 Our main tool is the \textit{displacement propagation} formalism, a new, powerful framework which combines classical Monte Carlo Markov Chain sampling algorithms with the optical equivalence theorem for CV characteristic functions, generalizing to the bosonic setting the Pauli propagation formalism \cite{aharonov2022polynomial,schuster2024polynomial,fontana2023,angrisani2024classically}.
 While in this manuscript we have focused on use of displacement propagation as a tool to study the simulability of noisy bosonic circuits we foresee it also finding use as a practical simulation algorithm in regimes beyond that for which we currently have guarantees (as has been seen in the case of Pauli propagation~\cite{beguvsic2023fast,rudolph2023classical,beguvsic2024real}).
 A particularly interesting test case would be the simulation of bosonic error correction codes~\cite{albert2025bosonic}.